kenplusplus/tdx-tools/utils/td-migration/README.md

 - Pre-Migration

     Wait a while for source and destination TDs to be ready.
 Before starting pre-migration, create a channel between source and destination side migration TDs.

+    **Note: if use the virtio-serial mode to launch MigTD, the step of connecting to socat can be ignored.**

     ```bash
     sudo ./connect.sh